ENRIQUE A. MONAGAS, SENIOR COUNSEL

 - Altamont Capital Management, LLP: Enrique successfully represented the managing directors of Altamont Capital in the California Court of Appeal, resulting in the reversal of an adverse judgment that had invalidated the election of corporate directors.
 (Morrical v.
 Rogers (2013) 220 Cal.App.4th 438.)

 - Chevron Corporation: Enrique represented Chevron in federal courts throughout the United States in connection with pending high stakes proceedings stemming from oil operations in Ecuador, including in a successful racketeering suit venued in the Southern District of New York resulting in an injunction barring enforcement of a $9 billion Ecuadorian judgment.
 (Chevron Corp. v.
 Donziger, 974 F. Supp.
 2d 362 (S.D.N.Y.
 2014).)

-- Cisco Systems: Enrique represented Cisco Systems in a dispute over Apple’s use of the iPhone trademark.
-Separately, he represented the company in an action enforcing its trade secrets and copyrights against a former employee.
+- Cisco Systems: Enrique represented Cisco Systems in an action enforcing its trade secrets and copyrights against a former employee.

 - California Public Records Act Litigation: On behalf of the State, Enrique successfully defended against a petition for writ of mandate before the court of appeal, resulting in a decision expanding the scope of the deliberative process and work product privileges.
 (Labor and Workforce Dev.
 Agency v.
 Super.
 Ct.
 (2018) 19 Cal.App.5th 12.)

 - Real Estate Litigation: Enrique has represented real estate developers and general contractors in an array of litigation matters, ranging from development contract disputes to multi-million dollar construction defect actions.